amareen1988/merge-pojos/README.md

 * TARGET_IS_NULL_OR_EMPTY: A field in source overwrites its corresponding in target if the field in target is  null or empty.

 merge-pojos also allows customizing merge of certain fields.
-For instance, say `DummyPojo.class` has a field __name__ of type String.
+For instance, say `DummyPojo.class` has a field __firstName__ of type String.
 Then we can customize the merge of such field as follows:
 ```
 DummyPojo resultPojo = factory.mergeFacade().customize(String.class, "name",  new CustomMerge<String>() {